MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

 Tick marks
 ----------

-The discussion of the location of the tick marks is quite long and deserves a section of it's own.
+The discussion of the location of the tick marks is quite long and deserves a section of its own.
 It all revolves about the usage of the curve linear axis, which is provided as an experimental/development feature in the *matplotlib* package.
 This in change then introduces some difficulties with the compability of the code with both python 2 and 3 as some calls are only supported with python 3.
 Thus to keep the compability of MJOLNIR to both versions, the customization of tick locations and number is only used for python versions 3.

  Codewise, what is done is to create two subclasses of the *mticker.MultipleLocator* and the *mticker.MaxLocator* classes designed to calculate the positions of tick marks using two different methods.
 The *MaxLocator* expects a integer input signifying the maximal number of ticks along the given axis, which are chosen at 'suitable' positions and will update with zooming and panning.